 Mix everything together with the wooden spoon until the ingredients are evenly combined and the bread is fully moistened.
 You shouldn’t see any dry patches of bread.

-Grease a 9 x 13 inch (33 x 23 cm) pan with oil or non-stick spray, and add in the casserole ingredients.
+9. Grease a 9 x 13 inch (33 x 23 cm) pan with oil or non-stick spray, and add in the casserole ingredients.
 Smooth the top out so the ingredients are evenly distributed in the pan.
 You don’t need to compact the casserole or mush it down to get a flat surface, just even things out a bit.
-Then sprinkle the remaining mozzarella cheese over the top.

-Bake in the preheated oven for 30 - 35 minutes, or until the eggs are set and the top is nicely browned.
+11. Bake the casserole in the preheated oven for 30 - 35 minutes, or until the eggs are set and the top is nicely browned.

 A deliciously savory breakfast casserole with Italian sausage and three kinds of Italian cheeses!

-- 4 oz. chopped sharp Provolone (can substitute Parmesan)
+- 4 ounces (113 g) chopped sharp Provolone (can substitute shredded Parmesan)

 - 12 large eggs

 - If needed, remove the sausage from the casing.
 Add the loose sausage to the pan and break up into smaller chunks with a wooden spoon.
 Cook until the sausage is browned, about 4 - 5 minutes.
-As it cooks, stir it occasionally and continue to break it up into smaller pieces.
+As it cooks, stir the sausage occasionally and continue to break it up into smaller pieces.
 If the onion is browning too much, turn the heat down.
-(See notes for a time-saving tip.)
+(See note 1 for a time-saving tip.)

 - When the sausage is browned, turn the heat off and remove the pan from the hot burner.